Kenya travel guide

 There have been a number of other terrorist attacks in Kenya in recent years:

-- On 15 to 16 January 2019, there was an attack at the hotel and commercial complex at 14 Riverside in Nairobi, resulting in injuries and loss of life.
-One British national was killed
+- On 15-16 January 2019 there was an attack at the hotel and commercial complex at 14 Riverside in Nairobi, resulting in injuries and loss of life.
+One British national was killed.

-- Several attacks took place in Garissa County in 2015, including an attack on Garissa University College on 2 April 2015 in which at least 148 people were killed
+- On 2 April 2015 there was an attack on Garissa University College in Garissa County in which at least 148 people were killed.

-- Over 60 people including six British nationals were killed in the September 2013 attack on the Westgate shopping mall in Nairobi.
+- On 21-24 September 2013 over 60 people including six British nationals were killed in an attack on the Westgate shopping mall in Nairobi.

-There are frequent attacks in the north-eastern border regions, particularly in Garissa, Lamu and Mandera counties and other areas close to the Somali border, most of which were attributed to Al Shabaab.
+In particular, there are also frequent attacks in the north-eastern border regions (Lamu, Garissa, Wajir and Mandera Counties), most of which were attributed to Al Shabaab.
 These have killed members of the Kenyan security forces as well as civilians.
 The Kenyan security forces have increased their presence in the affected areas.
-Armed militia groups operate within the Boni Forest and along the border between Garissa County and Somalia.
-The FCDO advise against all but essential travel to within 60 km of the Kenya-Somali border.
+Armed militia groups operate within the Boni Forest and along the border with Somalia.

 Further attacks are very likely.
 Methods of attack have included suicide vests, grenades, knife attacks, shootings and bombings, including car bombings, and improvised explosive devices.